rsksmart/devportal-1.0/rif/rns/architecture/index.md

 ## Registry

 The [Registry contract](/rif/rns/architecture/Registry) stores and handles the resolution between a domain name, its owner and the resolver for the domain.

+## RSK TLD

+The registrar is separated into several components for simplicity, modularity, and privilege minimization.
+Register names under a first-in first-served model.
+Find out more [here](/rsk).

 ## Resolver